SPANAKOPITA

 - Cherry tomatoes, halved

-- Boil rice in salted water until cooked (approximately 11 minutes).
-Set aside to cool slightly.
+- Boil rice in salted water for 13 minutes until just cooked.
+Drain in cold water and set aside to cool slightly.

 - Heat oil then fry leeks, bacon and garlic over medium heat until soft.

-- Mix together the rice, leek and bacon mixture, beaten eggs, grated tasty cheese and herbs.
-Season to taste.
+- Mix together the rice, leek and bacon mixture, beaten eggs, grated cheese and herbs.
+Season with salt and pepper.

-- Place the mixture into a greased 20cm x 20cm baking dish.
+- Place the mixture into a greased 20 x 20cm baking dish.
 Sprinkle with parmesan cheese and top with cherry tomatoes.

 - Bake for about 40 minutes until golden brown.
-Serve and enjoy.
+Allow to rest for 10 minutes before serving.

 Ingredients